HighCapable/YukiHookAPI/docs-source/src/en/guide/home.md

 # Introduce

-> This is a Hook API Framework, it does not provide any Hook function itself, it needs the support of basic Xposed API.
+> `YukiHookAPI` is an integrated Hook API Framework, which does not provide any Hook functions, and needs the support of Xposed related basic APIs.

 ## Background